It Takes a Village

 Dr Kirby has seen first hand the difference getting expectant mothers into health clinics can make.
 Using an incentive program whereby expectant mothers receive free baby supplies if they attend a health clinic, he has achieved an 80% increase in supervised delivery and 75% reduction in maternal deaths in the centres THOR supports in the Milne Bay region.
 It is this sense of innovation and social entrepreneurialism that is the driver of ‘It Takes a Village’.

-Magenius is proud to be working with THOR and Screencraft Screencraft to bring the pilot episode of It Takes a Village to life in December 2019, with funding support from the World Health Organisation.
+Magenius is proud to be working with THOR and Screencraft Screencraft to bring the pilot episode of It Takes a Village to life with funding support from the World Health Organisation.
+The pilot episode premiered in Papua New Guinea in March 2020 and has had multiple runs since.
+It will screen on Australia’s NITV channel in September 2020.
+Screen Canberra has generously provided production funds to commence work on the next four episodes.